Marker Monday: Oto Indians

 Despite continued resistance from the “wild party,” the tribe finally agreed to sell part of the reservation in 1876.
 The deal included 120,000 of the 160,000 acres of the reservation, which were to be sold at no less than $2.50 an acre.
 The money from the sale would be put into a treasury account and given to the tribe in annual payments with 5% interest.
 A council of chiefs agreed to these conditions on December 23, 1876, adding that they wanted honest men to appraise the land.
 Members of the “wild party” did not consent to the agreement.

 Much of the land sold went into the hands of squatters, who stripped the land of its timber and left without paying.
 As such, the tribe never received the full amount of the sale.
 In the years following the sale, more and more tribe members wanted to move to Indian Territory.
 Finally, in 1880, a government inspector met with the tribe and recommended they move south.
 That year, almost 200 Otoe-Missouria (mostly consisting of the “wild party”) moved into Indian Territory.
 In 1881, the reservation was sold to the government, and the rest of the tribe moved to Indian Territory, where they resided on a 129,113 acre reservation between the Ponca and Pawnee reservations.
-The old Nebraska reservation sold for an average of $12.22 an acre, more than any other Indian land sold for during the 1800s.
+The old Nebraska reservation sold for an average of $12.22 an acre, more than any other native land sold for during the 1800s.
 Despite this, the tribe again failed to collect the full worth of the sale since many purchasers later defaulted on their payments.

 Indian Territory The land the Otoe-Missouria received in Indian Territory was not very fertile and had little timber.
 The tribe remained traditional, much to the chagrin of the Indian Office, who considered them “lazy.”
 The “wild party” separated themselves from the rest of the tribe.
 They lived near the reservations of the Iowa and the Sauk and Fox tribes but returned to the rest of the tribe in 1890, when the Iowa reservation was turned into individual allotments under the Dawes Act.